Cardiopulmonary Syndromes (PDQ®): Supportive care - Patient Information [NCI] - Dyspnea During Advanced Cancer

 - Cauterization of tumors inside large airways: Use of a hot instrument, an electric current, or a caustic substance to destroy the tumor.

-- Procedures to remove fluid that has built up around the lungs (malignant pleural effusion), around the heart (malignant pericardial effusion), or in the abdominal cavity.
-(See the sections on controlling the symptoms of malignant pleural effusion and malignant pericardial effusion for more information.)
+- Procedures to remove fluid that has built up around the lungs (malignant pleural effusion), around the heart (malignant pericardial effusion), or in the abdominal cavity (ascites).
+(See the sections on controlling the signs and symptoms of malignant pleural effusion and malignant pericardial effusion for more information.)

 - Stent placement: Surgery to place a stent (thin tube) in an airway to keep it open.
 This may be done if a large airway is blocked by a tumor that is pressing on it from the outside.